 Piedra (Trichomycosis Nodularis)

-is another condition where hair loss is attributed to a fungal infection.
-In this case, hard nodules or ascostromas form on hair fibers8 causing the hair shaft to become brittle and break.
+A fungal infection, Piedra causes hard nodules or ascostromas to form on hair fibers8, leading the hair shaft to become brittle and break.

 Hair Loss From Hair Shaft Defects